Submarine incident off Kola Peninsula (1968): Consequences

 HMS Warspite undergoing refit work at HMNB Devonport in 1977.
 The torpedo forward hatch can be seen with a ladder extending from it.

 The sail of Warspite was deemed a total loss, resulting in its replacement; aside from structural damage, a chaotic mess of power and data cables were left trailing outboard, various equipment having been destroyed.
 The main conning tower hatch was rendered unusable by structural deformation; instead, the torpedo forward hatch was used.
 Elsewhere, the damage was relatively minor.

-Mutliple seamen on board Warspite sustained injuries from the collision, most of them minor.
+Multiple seamen on board Warspite sustained injuries from the collision, most of them minor.
 Some of the more serious were the instances of junior rating Ian Wragg, who was in the process of climbing a ladder while carrying a cup of tea up to the command room, and junior rating Graham Salmon, who was asleep in a bunk.
 Both men would be hurled from their positions, with Graham Salmon falling some 12 ft and suffering a fractured ankle and a back injury.
 Two seamen would transfer out of Warspite.
 According to Commander Sandy Woodward, who took over command in 1969, the crew was reportedly highly unnerved by the collision.
 Some members were tense and apprehensive during underwater maneuvers; this would later be ameliorated by exposure therapy, through maneuver exercises such as an Angles and Dangles course.

 Captain John Hervey would subsequently face a court-martial.
 However, he was not found to be at fault, and thereafter in 1970 was awarded the Order of the British Empire for his service aboard Warspite.

 Almost nothing is known about the extent of the damage to K-131, aside from the fact that its external hull was penetrated and the sole spinning screw diced the sail of Warspite, clearly taking damage in the process.
 The observation that the hatch of K-131 became jammed suggests that the collision caused a considerable mechanical shock.
 Captain V. P. Shekhovtsov was replaced by Captain V. I. Dratzevich.